 Absolutely delighted by the Lionesses win in the UEFA EUROs.
 The last time an England team won a major football tournament in 1966 women were still banned from playing football.
 Check out one of our 100 Women Changemakers, the inspirational footballer, AMY TYRO!

 Students from the University of York have been working with the Herstory.York project and York Castle Museum gathering the ‘herstories’ of women who made an impact during the reign of Queen Victoria.

 The HERSTORY.YORK exhibition opens at the Castle Museum, York during York International Women’s Week 2022.
 Philip Newton, Community Engagement Researcher at York Museums Trust said: “We are honoured to be working with HERSTORY.YORK on this exhibition and are proud to bring such a meaningful and inspiring display to our visitors.
 The HERSTORY.YORK project is an […]

 Funded by the National Lottery Heritage Fund and York Rotary, the exhibition will open on 9 March 2022 during York International Women’s Week.
 It will celebrate 100 inspirational women who, from 1918 to 2018, have made a difference to the city of York and whose stories have not been told or only partially told.
 This […]

 Herstory.York have been awarded a grant by the National Lottery Heritage Fund.
-This funding will allow us to build on the work of the project, in particular develop educational resources in partnership with local history teachers.
+This funding will allow us to build on the work of the project, in particular to develop a book and educational resources in partnership with local history teachers through Yorkclio.